KitFung/qa-automation/Robotium/BasicFlow.md

 1. Download the apk for our target apps.
 2. Resign the apk.
+	- You may use this [tools](https://code.google.com/p/apk-resigner/) to resign
+	- OR re-sign it manually by the below step
 		- 1. Rename the apk from {name}.apk to {name}.zip
 		- 2. unzip it and DELETE the META-INF folder
 		- 3. Re-zip the apk file
 		- 4. Rename it to {name}.apk
 		- 5. Type this command `jarsigner -keystore ~/.android/debug.keystore -storepass android -keypass android {name}.apk androiddebugkey`
 		- 6. Type this command `zipalign 4 {name}.apk {temp name}.apk`
 		- 7. Type this command `mv {temp name}.apk {name}.apk`
 3. Create our test project.
 	- You can take the bindle test as a example.
 	- ** IMPORTANT **